issam9/ml-blog/_posts/2022-07-23-pretraining.md

 ---
 title: "Pretraining is all you need"
-description: "This post will discuss how the effectiveness of multiple regularization methods and techniques to handle noise was questioned when finetuning a pretrained Language Model."
+description: "This post will discuss how the effectiveness of multiple regularization methods and techniques to handle noise was questioned when finetuning a Pretrained Language Model."
 layout: post
 toc: false
+comments: false
-comments: true
+use_math: true
-hide: true
+hide: false
 categories: [NLP, Pretraining]
 ---